Annona squamosa: Stems and leaves

-Nutrition and uses
+Nutrition

-Sugar-apple is high in energy, an excellent source of vitamin C and manganese, a good source of thiamine and vitamin B_{6}, and provides vitamin B_{2}, B_{3} B_{5}, B_{9}, iron, magnesium, phosphorus and potassium in fair quantities.
+Sugar-apple is 73% water, 24% carbohydrates, 2% protein, and contains negligible fat (table).
+In a reference amount of 100 g, sugar-apple supplies 94 calories and is a rich source (20% or more of the Daily Value) of vitamin C and a moderate source of manganese and vitamin B_{6}, with no other micronutrients in significant content (table).

 Chemistry

-The diterpenoid alkaloid atisine is the most abundant alkaloid in the root.
+The diterpenoid alkaloid atisine (from the fruit's Tagalog name atis) is the most abundant alkaloid in the root.
 Other constituents of Annona squamosa include the alkaloids oxophoebine, reticuline, isocorydine, and methylcorydaldine, and the flavonoid quercetin-3-O-glucoside.

 Bayer AG has patented the extraction process and molecular identity of the annonaceous acetogenin annonin, as well as its use as a biopesticide, although this use has not been approved by US or EU authorities.
-Other acetogenins have been isolated from the seeds, bark, and leaves.
+Other acetogenins have been isolated from the seeds, and bark.

 Distribution and habitat

-Annona squamosa is native to the tropical Americas and West Indies, but the exact origin is unknown.
-It is now the most widely cultivated of all the species of Annona, being grown for its fruit throughout the tropics and warmer subtropics, such as India, Indonesia, Thailand, Taiwan, and China as far north as Suzhou; it was introduced to southern Asia before 1590.
-It is naturalized as far north as Cuba, South Florida, United States and as far south as Bahia, Brazil, and is an invasive species in some areas.
+Annona squamosa is native to the tropical Americas, but the exact origin is unknown.
+It is the most widely cultivated of all the species of Annona, being grown for its fruit throughout the tropics and warmer subtropics such as in India, Indonesia, Thailand, Taiwan, and China as far north as Suzhou since its Old World introduction in the 16th century.
+It is naturalized as far north as Cuba, south Florida, Mexico, Central America, and as far south as Bahia, Brazil.
+It is an invasive species in some areas.